Patrick S. Ford

 February 23, 2024

-On Friday 23rd February, Patrick will walk a roughly circular route around Leeds in West Yorkshire to mark the occasion of the year's incarnation of the annual Terminalia Festival 2024.
+On Friday 23rd February, Patrick walked a roughly circular route around Leeds in West Yorkshire to mark the occasion of the year's incarnation of the annual Terminalia Festival 2024.

 This one-day Festival of Psychogeography has been held every year on the 23rd February since 2011 and brings together individuals and groups who mark the Festival of Terminus, the Roman god of boundaries and landmarks.

-To mark the festival this year, Patrick will walk the larger route of a walking web he made in Leeds for a project presented by Mathilda Guerin at the 2022 4th World Congress of Psychogeography.
+To mark the festival this year, Patrick walked the larger route of a walking web he made in Leeds for a project presented by Mathilda Guerin at the 2022 4th World Congress of Psychogeography.
 Patrick created a map indicating way points representing the location reached after walking 10 & 20 minutes North, South, East and West.
-For Terminalia 2024, Patrick will walk a clockwise, circular route, linking up all of the 20 minute way points, beginning at the Sheepscar junction, north of the city centre.
+For Terminalia 2024, Patrick walked a clockwise, circular route, linking up all of the 20 minute way points, beginning at the Sheepscar junction, north of the city centre.

 '20 Minute Diameter Leeds'